propertyshelf/ps.plone.mls/docs/source/developments/index.rst

 In the next sections we will show you how you can enable and configure those embeddings.

-We will also take a look at the :doc:`representation of a single development <detail>`.
+We will also take a look at the :doc:`representation of a single development <details>`.

 .. toctree::